 The Tisch Alumni Mentor Network

 Washington, D.C.
-Fellows participate in CASE (Connecting Alumni and Student Experiences), a unique alumni mentorship program.
+Fellows participate in the Tisch Alumni Mentor Network (formerly known as CASE, Connecting Alumni and Student Experiences), a unique alumni mentorship program.
 Tapping into Tufts’ robust network of alumni in Washington, D.C., Fellows will network with local Tufts alumni to build their professional skills.
 Fellows will attend periodic educational, career, and networking events.
-Every Fellow is expected to play an active role in the CASE Network.
+Every Fellow is expected to play an active role in the Tisch Alumni Mentor Network.
 Learn more and sign up here.

 All Fellows will be required to submit a final reflection paper summarizing your experience, reflecting on what you have learned and the ways in which you have contributed to your organization.
 Paper guidelines will be provided.
 Fellows may also be asked to present their experiences at closing events of the summer.

 On return to Tufts, Fellows prepare an electronic poster summarizing their experience, and may be asked to share their Tisch Fellows Summer experience at a post-summer event, as well as information sessions and Jumbo Days.

 The Pentagon: Please note that only U.S. citizens or naturalized citizens, and current students are eligible for Pentagon fellowships.
 If you are a naturalized or dual citizen interested in applying, please contact us as soon as possible to get more information.
 Those selected for interviews will go through a rigorous and lengthy security clearance process.
 Applications for Pentagon positions have an earlier application deadline to allow for this lengthy process to occur.